Published 4 November 2020

 In late September we asked Dr Luis Carlos Neves, Director of Zoology at Singapore Zoo if the zoo can accept Coco.
 Dr Neves informed us on 28 September that he had contacted the Malaysian Association of Zoological Parks and Aquaria (MAZPA) to “inform them about the concerns” we raised.
 We have not heard from Dr Neves or the Singapore Zoo management since.

 The president of MAZPA, Dr Kevin Lazarus, is the director Taiping Zoo.
-In January 2019, Zanariah Khamis, the Melaka Zoo director, informed us that the zoo had agreed to send Coco to Taiping Zoo.
+In January 2019, Zanariah Khamis, the current Melaka Zoo director, informed that the zoo had agreed to send Coco to Taiping Zoo.
 Coco is still at Melaka Zoo.

 Left: Coco’s deplorable night den at Melaka Zoo (July 2018 image).
 Right: Her outdoor enclosure

-Singapore Zoo needlessly breeds chimpanzees, and almost 20 years ago it was exposed for sending surplus chimpanzees to inferior zoos outside Singapore.
+Almost 20 years ago it was exposed for sending surplus chimpanzees to inferior zoos outside Singapore.
 But its management has the moral obligation to stop Coco’s suffering and relocate her Singapore Zoo as soon as practically possible.
 Coco should be given the best of care and treatment for the rest of her life at the zoo, and it must not breed her.

 How can you help Coco?
 See below.